 The launch at 0630 was uneventful, as was the tanker rendezvous to top off fuel.
 We proceeded over to the DMZ and contacted the Forward Air Controller who was flying an OV-10 just south of the DMZ.
 He indicated he was busy handing another strike near Khe Sanh at the west end of the DMZ.
 He suggested we go ahead and start our run north across the DMZ and then return to Military Region 1 to see if he needed any special runs there.

 We headed north across the DMZ at the bend in the river where we had seen multiple gun emplacements before.
 After crossing the river we turned east to go “feet wet” before heading back south to rendezvous with the FAC.
-About one-third of the way through the turn at 450 Kts and 4 G’s the aircraft shook hard and then pitched up into a 9-11 G snap-up.
+About one-third of the way through the turn at 450 Kts and 4 G’s, we were hit by AAA rounds.
+The aircraft shook hard and then pitched up into a 9-11 G snap-up.
 The immediate physical reaction was a narrowing of the vision due to the blood rushing into the lower parts of the body.

 I attempted to regain control by pushing the stick forward, but it felt totally loose in the socket and the aircraft would not respond to any control surface movement.
 A quick look in the cockpit told me that the utility hydraulic system had completely failed.
 Fran yelled at me that we were headed toward the ground and I responded with “EJECT-EJECT-EJECT”!
 I reached for my ejection handle located just aft of the stick and pulled it up with all my strength.